davidxuuts/yii2-sweetalert2-widget/README.md

     'callback' => new \yii\web\JsExpression("
         function (result) {
             if(result.value === true){
-                swal('Deleted!','Your file has been deleted.','success')
+                swal.fire('Deleted!','Your file has been deleted.','success')
             }
         }
     "),